Person reviewing multiple credit cards with high utilization rates and rising interest costs

 What is the ideal credit utilization rate across multiple credit cards?

 Most credit experts recommend keeping utilization below 30% on each individual card and in total.
 Consumers with scores above 800 typically maintain utilization below 6% in aggregate, according to Experian data.
-Lower is always better — 0% utilization (cards with zero balances but open accounts) is the optimal state.
+Lower is always better.
+A card with a zero balance but an open account is the optimal state.

 Can high credit utilization on multiple cards prevent me from getting a mortgage?